I wrote this Craigslist advertisement in 2018 and am belatedly giving it a home here.

 My first job during my leave of absence was with a construction crew in Hawaii.
 The owner asked what I was qualified to do, and I said I was in a geology Ph.D. program.
 He said the only work he had for a geologist was digging ditches.
 I thought he was joking, so I borrowed framing tools and a belt for my first day on the job.
 At the worksite, the boss looked at my tools, smiled, and gave me a shovel.
 I got to drive a backhoe a few times.

 During my leave of absence, I decided not to continue the Ph.D. program.
 I’d return to MIT, write up my results, and leave with a Master’s degree.
 I found the van untouched, all tires flat, but the engine fired right up.
-I didn’t have any housing, so I spent some nights in the van, but most often I used a credit card to get into my old dorm room, unless my roommate was there, in which case he just let me in.
+I didn’t have any housing, so I spent some nights in the van, but most often I used a credit card to jimmy the lock of my old dorm room, unless my roommate was there, in which case he just let me in.

 I started driving west.
 My dad bought me studded tires in Montana, and I had the brake lines flushed in Oregon.
 That was the last time the van needed maintenance.